 - Notify the Election Chair in case any anomaly or issue is identified

-The Election Tellers count the votes in the presence of the Scrutineers.
-The Counting Procedures are as follows:
+The Election Officers retrieve the online voting results in the presence of the Scrutineers.

 Notice of dispute